 Norway Winter - Day 2 : Shooting in the Sauna

 I slept pretty well.
-I woke before 8, but as it was still dark I decided to stay inside until 9.
+I woke up before 8, but as it was still dark I decided to stay inside until 9.
 While I was getting ready a cross country skier passed.
 He thought it was pretty cool I had slept outside and after some talking he continued.
 When I was almost done packing two more men passed.
 They said it had been -16 C last night.
-The next couple nights it would be less cold.
-They asked all sort of things about my trip and I told them about my plan of going back for matches.
-They mentioned they were heading to a nearby cabin and a guy there would certainly have a lighter and some matches for me.
+The next couple nights would be less cold.
+They asked about my trip and I told them about my plan to go back for matches.
+They mentioned they were heading to a nearby cabin were there certainly would be a lighter and some matches I could have.
 Apparently the cabin was owned by the man that had passed earlier.
 As soon as I stepped inside I was given beer (it was 10:30 after all) and all the heaters went on.
-All 3 men had a wife in Oslo but came here to drink beer and talk.
-Soon a former Dutch guy would join us.
-Apparently it was tradition to drink shots as soon as the inside temperature reached above freezing, so I had to join.
+All three men had a wife in Oslo and came there to drink and talk.
+Soon a Norwegian that had lived in the Netherlands would join.
+Apparently, it was their tradition to drink shots as soon as the inside temperature reached above freezing, so I had to join.
 Then we went outside to take pictures.
-My fingers nearly froze off but the other guys all seemed fine.
+My fingers nearly froze off while holding the cold beer without gloves (I had left them inside), but the other guys seemed fine.
 Inside we took another shot and I was given more beer.
-One guy had also carried a dried sheep leg which I needed to taste.
+One guy had also carried a dried sheep leg which I was told to taste.
 Someone else had small bags of plum tobacco which you were supposed to put underneath your upper lip.
 At first I didn't notice any effect but after a while it started to burn.
-The men told me there was a large hill called Keikut north of us which was nice to visit.
-I had planned to only stay for a few minutes but it was a lot of fun and warm inside, so it kept getting later.
+The men told me there was a large hill called Keikut to the north of us which they recommended me to visit.
+I had planned to only stay for a few minutes but it was a lot of fun and also warm inside.
 Then the ex-Dutch guy arrived, he could still speak it a little, but was a lot better at drinking.

 Then someone spoke the magic words 'when we start to get drunk we also go shooting from the sauna'.
-At first I thought I misunderstood, but there turned out to be a sauna in the cabin from which they shot outside on a paper target.
-The person with the fewest points had to go outside half naked and wasn't allowed to enter before drinking half a liter of beer.
+At first I thought I misunderstood, but there turned out to be a sauna in the cabin from which they shot a paper target outside.
+The person with the fewest points had to go outside in their underwear and wasn't allowed to enter before drinking half a liter of beer.
 Someone drew our names on the targets, I was dubbed Bråm.
 The gun was an air rifle with small metal bullets.
-I was wearing all my clothes when I entered the sauna and still felt cold.
-At first I didn't seem to hit anything, it turned out that was because the gun hadn't been loaded.
-One of the men said he had forgotten to put bullets in, but I am pretty sure it was on purpose to see how I would handle the gun.
-It's probably a good thing they didn't hand those over to drunk strangers right away.
+At first I didn't seem to hit anything, it turned out that was because they purposely hadn't loaded the gun.
+One of the men said he had forgotten to put bullets in, but I am pretty sure it was on purpose to see if I would handle ti safely.
+It's probably a good they didn't hand those over to drunk strangers right away.
 I didn't fail completely, but did need to go outside to drink beer.
-Half way through the can I was allowed to come back in, -10 degrees in a t-shirt wasn't for me.
+Half way through the can I was allowed to come back inside, -10 degrees in a t-shirt wasn't for me.

-When I woke up this morning I hadn't expected that a few hours later I would be drunk in a sauna while shooting with complete strangers.
-After 5 hours of fun it was time to go, it would get dark within 2 hours and I felt I needed to at least do some walking today.
+When I had woken up that morning I hadn't expected that a few hours later I would be to be drunk in a sauna while shooting with complete strangers.
+After 5 hours it was time to go, it would get dark within 2 hours and I felt I needed to at least get some walking done that day.
 They gave me their phone number in case I needed something and we said goodbye.
 I had drank 1,5 liters of beer and way too many shots.
-The following section was by far the funniest I have ever hiked.
-Because of all the alcohol and strange experiences I was continuously falling and laughing out loud.
+The following section was by far the most enjoyable I had ever hiked.
+Because of all the alcohol and rediculousness of the morning I was continuously falling and laughing out loud.

-After walking for a few hours it still only was 5 o'clock, but it had been dark for over an hour.
-It became difficult to stay on the paths and quickly got colder, in such cases there really wasn't much else to do but camp and cook dinner.
-This must have been my least productive hike day ever, but also one of the funniest.
-It again was pretty cold, but I felt fine once in my bivy bag.
+After a few hours it still only was 5 o'clock, but it had already been dark for more than an hour.
+There were only 7 hours of daylight each day.
+It became difficult to see the paths and quickly got colder, so there really wasn't much else to do but camp and cook dinner.
+That must have been my least productive hike day ever, but also one of the funniest.
+It again got pretty cold, but I felt fine inside my bivy bag.